johnwargo/arduino-https-client-example/readme.md

-# Arduino HTTPS Client Example
+# HTTPS Client ESP32 Example

 A simple Arduino sketch for the ESP32 (an Espressif device) that securely connects to a remote server using Wi-Fi and TLS (HTTPS).